arackrs/ventanilla-city/README.md

 # VentanillaCity
 ## Second Cycle
-Trabajo Final de Programación 2
+Final project of the programming course 2